fbmoreira/tm_map_analyzer/README.md

 The format is similar to snellman, so go ask Juho about the choice of letters :P I decided to stick with the snellman format due to its popularity.
+One important caveat: do NOT use an initial line of river hexes as in snellman for maps with inverted lenghts for rows.
+Just pass the "skewed" parameter.